 By Julie Collins

-One of the most popular, heavily attended free music festivals that takes place every year in San Francisco is this weekend, always on or around my birthday.
+One of the most popular, heavily attended free music festivals that takes place every year in San Francisco is this weekend (always the first week of October) and it’s always on or around my birthday.
 It’s called Hardly Strictly Bluegrass.

-Ironic that the genre of music that was originally promoted to showcase the event in the most privileged, pampered city in America is the old protestor music of early class struggle, the music of the anti-establishment, the working class, the labor movement and in some cases the traditional values of communism!
-(Gasp!)
+Ironic that the genre of music that was originally promoted to showcase the event in the most privileged, pampered city in America is the old protestor music of early class struggle, the music of the anti-establishment, the working class, the labor movement and in some cases the traditional values of communism and socialism.

 Even more ironic is the fact that most of the people in attendance come from and live in a meritocracy that doesn’t exist for the rest of us and could never identity with class struggle or financial hardship, the kind of stuff that I see and deal with every single day of my life.

-For instance, I live in a neighborhood that has the highest concentration of Section 8 Housing in the county, maybe even the state, probably the entire country.
+For instance, I live in a neighborhood that has the highest concentration of Section 8 Housing (“Council Housing” for the Brits) in the county, maybe even the state, probably the entire country.
 And I can identify with their struggles.
 Where’s the three day music festival for us?

-Anyway, it’s notjusta music festival.
-One year I was offered truffles for free on a silver platter.
+Anyway, it’s not just a music festival.
+One year I was offered free truffles on a silver platter, literally.
 Another year RoseAnn Cash offered criticism of adult males who still had to live at home.
 “Fuck her,” I muttered and split to see another band.
-Cash, whose ridden on the auspices of her last name was birthed directly into that meritocracy for the few and has always had the privilege that comes from being born into Country Music royalty.
+Cash, who’s ridden on the auspices of her last name was birthed directly into that meritocracy for the few and has always had the privilege that comes from being born into Country Music Royalty, sneered at the idea of poverty.
 She doesn’t know anything about class struggle.
-I hope her father, Johnny Cash, haunts her for that thoughtless comment and takes her down a few pegs.
+I hope her father, Johnny Cash, haunts her for that thoughtless comment and his ghost takes her down a few pegs.

 Some of the most famous and talented people, even outside the Bluegrass genre, perform at Hardly Strictly Bluegrass.
 From Pokey LaFarge to Hugh Laurie to Courtney Barnett to Emmy Lou Harris to New Pornographers to Thurston Moore to Fantastic Negrito and an array of crooners, banjo and stand-up bass savants and all around music-Americana take the multiple stages for the three day festival.

-About a million people batter the grounds of Golden Gate Park.
-Traffic is closed (of course) and a sea of bicycles can be seen as far as the eye can see.
+About a million people batter the grounds of Golden Gate Park in San Francisco, CA. Traffic is closed (of course) and a sea of bicycles can be seen as far as the eye can see.
 This particular festival rounds out the end of the festival mania that enlivens San Francisco all summer.
 There’s always a breathtaking sunset along the surrounding tree line as EmmyLou Harris bids farewell and exits the Banjo Stage.

 If you’re ever in San Francisco the first week of October I recommend it.
 You’ll never have another experience like it.
 And it’s free.

-I’ve gone every year since its inception, except last year and this year, since I moved to Pittsburgh.
+I’ve gone every year since its inception, except last year and this year, since I moved to Pittsburgh, Pennsylvania.

-My takeaway from it, as a leftist community “advisor” (I bristle at the word activist, come on) is that the Hellman Family Trust, which ultimately puts on this festival for free every year, has the right idea, sort of.
+My takeaway from it, as a leftist concerned about community solidarity (I bristle at the word activist, come on) is that the Hellman Family Trust, which ultimately puts on this festival for free every year, has the right idea, sort of.
 But what can you expect when billionaires offer something for free to the community?
 Do they have an agenda?

 So, yea, my beef isn’t with the festival producers and performers.
 It’s with those nearly one million people who attend the thing.
 There is this event that we all attend that is presented for free and paid for by the billionaire class.
 When there are rumors that Hardly Strictly may not happen in the future, the citizens of San Francisco throw an epic tantrum and start campaigning to raise money to make sure it happens again.
 God forbid we have a weekend without anything to occupy us.
 We might have to start thinking about things that matter or make us uncomfortable.
-We might actually have to do a little self analyzing.
+We might actually have to do a little self analyzing or worse yet, analyze class struggle.

 This lull into laissez faire fascism feels as if it is a soft coup of the very principles that comes out of the songs being sung at the festival itself.
 You could literally hear the influence of Woody Guthrie in a young musician toe tapping his anti-establishment message but it falls on deaf ears when everyone in the audience is a member of the tech apparatus and is making at the very least, six digits a year.
 The biggest struggle the audience member experiences is if he should announce his company is going public this year or next, or, which potential roommate he (or she) should choose to share the rent with.